 When you’ve been the victim of an accident for any of these reasons, the other driver is at fault, and their insurance should pay your medical bills, fix or replace your vehicle to make you whole again.
 Unfortunately, this isn’t what typically happens.
 A good personal injury attorney will work on your behalf to negotiate with the insurance company or take your case to court to get you the compensation you’re owed.

 The best way to avoid being on the wrong end of a personal injury lawsuit is to drive safely, follow the rules of the road, and slow down.
 But you can’t control how other drivers behave.
-When an accident happens out of nowhere, protect yourself and work with a personal injury lawyer in Las Vegas who will fight for you.
-Contact Ed Bernstein and Associates today.
+When a car accident happens out of nowhere, protect yourself and work with a personal injury lawyer in Las Vegas who will fight for you.
+Contact Ed Bernstein and Associates today or call us at 702-979-4791.